Percy Jackson

-Perseus "Percy" Jackson is a fictional character, the title character and narrator of Rick Riordan's Percy Jackson & the Olympians series.
-He is also one of seven main protagonists of the sequel series The Heroes of Olympus, appearing in every book except The Lost Hero, and appears in the Trials of Apollo series, making him one of the few characters to appear in all three series of the Camp Half-Blood chronicles.
-He has also been a narrator and protagonist in Riordan's Greco-Roman/Egyptian crossover stories, part of the Demigods and Magicians collection.
+Perseus Jackson, commonly known as Percy Jackson, is a fictional character in the Camp Half-Blood Chronicles by Rick Riordan.
+He is the protagonist, the narrator, and the title character of the Percy Jackson & the Olympians series, one of the seven protagonists and a main character in The Heroes of Olympus series, and a minor character in both The Trials of Apollo series and The Nico di Angelo Adventures series, making him one of the few characters to appear in all four book series of the Camp Half-Blood chronicles.
+He has also been a narrator and protagonist in Riordan's Graeco-Roman/Egyptian crossover stories, part of the Demigods and Magicians collection.
 The character serves as the narrator in Percy Jackson's Greek Gods and Percy Jackson's Greek Heroes, also by Rick Riordan.

-Percy Jackson is played by Logan Lerman in the film adaptations and by Chris McCarrell in the musical.
-Walker Scobell is set to portray the character in the upcoming TV adaptation for Disney+.
+Percy Jackson is played by Logan Lerman in the film adaptations, and by Walker Scobell in the television adaptation for Disney+.
+In the stage musical adaptation, the role was originated by Chris McCarrell on Broadway, and by Max Harwood on the West End.